EBI-Metagenomics/biosiftr/README.md

 ### Required reference databases for decontamination

 The first time you run the pipeline you need to put available indexed databases for the decontamination step, MGnify genomes catalogue tables, and some external tables for DRAM visuals generation.
 MGnify host most of the databases and setting up can be done in a single step by providing the location for decontamination and MGnify databases where the new files will be added.
-The directory can already exists.
+The directories have to already exists.

 Consider that decontamination reference genomes require ~15-20G of storage.
 MGnify catalogue genomes db occupy ~1G.